aleruna/humain/README.md

-<h1> Excercises from humain course
+<h1> Excercises to practice the course in Humain  teaching platform

+<li> Introduccion to python